 Option 1b: Include the following if customer is served by Transfer Service via a General Transfer Agreement (GTA) and currently has no deviation scheduling.

-6. SPECIAL SCHEDULING PROVISIONS FOR TRANSFER CUSTOMERS(09/17/12 Version)
+6. SPECIAL SCHEDULING PROVISIONS FOR TRANSFER CUSTOMERS

 «Customer Name» shall submit all forecasts in this section 6 using the ISAAC Portal, or its successor.

-6.1 «Customer Name» shall submit an hourly load forecast for load served by federal power to BPA by 0900 Pacific Prevailing Time the day(s) on which prescheduling occurs, as specified by WECC, for the portion of «Customer Name»’s load that is served outside the BPA Balancing Authority Area.
+6.1 «Customer Name» shall submit an hourly load forecast for load served by BPA-provided power to BPA by 0900 PPT the day(s) on which prescheduling occurs, as specified by WECC, for the portion of «Customer Name»’s load that is served outside the BPA Balancing Authority Area.

-6.2 «Customer Name» may submit real-time changes to such hourly load forecast for load served by federal power no later than 30 minutes prior to the hour of delivery for the portion of «Customer Name»’s load served outside BPA’s Balancing Authority Area.
+6.2 «Customer Name» may submit real-time changes to such hourly load forecast for load served by BPA-provided power no later than 30 minutes prior to the hour of delivery for the portion of «Customer Name»’s load served outside BPA’s Balancing Authority Area.

-6.3 If «Customer Name»’s General Transfer Agreement No. ###### expires, then BPA shall replace this section 6 with provisions that are compatible with the service agreement between BPA and the Third Party Transmission Provider.
+6.3 If «Customer Name»’s General Transfer Agreement No. ###### expires, then BPA shall replace this section 6 with provisions that are compatible with the service agreement between BPA and the Third-Party Transmission Provider.

 End Option 1b